stanley-fork/ragit/docs/server/host.md

+# Hosting ragit-server

+You can host a simple server where you can clone/push knowledge-bases to.

 It requires a postgres DB to run.
-If you're not sure what to do, ask chatGPT `"I want to run a simple web server and the server wants me a URL of a postgres DB.
-How do I host a postgres DB?"`.
+Create an empty postgres instance, and it'll do the rest.

 With the DB, please set env var `DATABASE_URL` with the DB URL (TODO: use dotenvy crate).